LORD BYRON

-To A Lady Who Presented To The Author A Lock Of Hair
+To a Lady Who Presented to the Author

 A